Patient information: Sore throat in children (Beyond the Basics)

-Alternative therapies — Health food stores, vitamin outlets, and Internet Web sites offer alternative treatments for relief of sore throat pain.
+Alternative therapies — Health food stores, vitamin outlets, and websites offer alternative treatments for relief of sore throat pain.
 We do not recommend these treatments due to the risks of contamination with pesticides/herbicides, inaccurate labeling and dosing information, and a lack of studies showing that these treatments are safe and effective.

 SORE THROAT PREVENTION